Skip to main content

 Loops and Repeating Content

-Templates can loop through arrays of data:
+Templates can loop through arrays of data using the loop component type in the JSON structure.

 Template Design (Dashboard)